2018 budget: FRC advises FG to stick to ERGP - Nigeria Today

 2018 budget: FRC advises FG to stick to ERGP

-The Fiscal Responsibility Commission (FRC) has advised the Federal Government to stick to the Economic Recovery and Growth Plan (ERGP) in processing the 2018 Appropriation Bill to boost the nation’s economy.
+Abuja— The Fiscal Responsibility Commission, FRC, has advised the Federal Government to stick to the Economic Recovery and Growth Plan, ERGP, in processing the 2018 Appropriation Bill to boost the nation’s economy.

-FRC Acting Chairman, Mr Victor Muruako, gave the advice while speaking with the News Agency of Nigeria (NAN) on Sunday in Abuja.
+FRC Acting Chairman, Mr Victor Muruako, gave the advice while speaking with the News Agency of Nigeria, NAN, yesterday, in Abuja.

 He commended the Federal Government for coming up with measures to ensure that the nation returned to the usual January to December budget cycle.

-He said that the 2018 budget calendar was already out and the Acting President, Prof. Yemi Osinbajo, had issued executive orders to Ministries, Departments and Agencies (MDAs) to ensure that the nation gets back on track.
+He said the 2018 budget calendar was already out and the Acting President, Prof. Yemi Osinbajo, had issued executive orders to Ministries, Departments and Agencies, MDAs, to ensure that the nation gets back on track.

 “There is a new wave of commitment to stick to financial plan, particularly the ERGP 2017-2020 and this has set the right tone for the nation to return to the usual budget cycle of January to December.”